railwayapp/docs/src/pages/deploy/builds.md

 - Ruby
 - Java
 - .NET
-- Nginx
+- NGINX
 - Python

-You can opt-in to using this new builder by enabling it in your projects deployment settings.
+You can opt-in to using this new builder by enabling it in your project's deployment settings, on a per-project basis.

 <NextImage  src="https://res.cloudinary.com/railway/image/upload/v1631917785/docs/experimental-builder_dfan3l.png"
             alt="Screenshot of enabling the experimental builder setting"